-Note, when the debug flag perfs is enabled, replication performance data is not written to log file snpolicy.out, instead, it is written to a file under /usr/cvfs/data/FsName/rep_performance.
+Note, when the debug flag perfs is enabled, replication performance data is not written to log file

 -verbose

 Most snpolicy commands will also print additional information if the -verbose option is specified.

 DIRECTIVES

 Directives are used in conjunction with commands per the synopses, and may be either mandatory or optional.
 Directives other than those listed in the individual synopses above will be either ignored or rejected by snpolicy.